4gray/oversetter/README.md

 </p>

 Oversetter is an translation app, which allows you to translate content directly from your menu bar.
 Oversetter is open-source application based on [Angular](https://angular.io/) and [Electron](http://electron.atom.io/).
 It uses free API of [Yandex Translate](https://tech.yandex.com/translate/) for text translation.
-That means you need to register a free API key to use this app.

 # Screenshot